Badsworth/pfml_scripts/api/massgov/pfml/user_import/README.md

 (See https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html for more info)

-For a local execution, running `login-aws` should suffice to provide you with access to Test
+For a local execution, running `aws sso login` should suffice to provide you with access to Test

 ### IAM Permissions for ECS Task